TheArctesian/modernbarter.org/README.md

 A temperature control coffee mug costs 150 USD and a traditional coffee mug costs 25 USD.
 So to trade for it you would need `150/25=6` traditional coffee mugs to get 1 temperature controled mug.

+## Brother Ingenius idea
+Before the values are showed the user is promted with 2 empty boxs to determine how consumers value to see the value of brand then show real price.

+## Trade platform
+Test what amount of x or x+y+z = bigger value

 ## Info

 ```